-It seems unfair that Richard Dunne seems destined to be known for red cards and own goals in his career because he was an often underrated player, who earned a place in the 2009-10 PFA Premier League Team of the Year, alongside such names as Wayne Rooney, Cesc Fabregas and Didier Drogba.
+It seems unfair that Richard Dunne appears destined to be known for red cards and own goals in his career because he was an often underrated player, who earned a place in the 2009-10 PFA Premier League Team of the Year, alongside such names as Wayne Rooney, Cesc Fabregas and Didier Drogba.
 But this article is about red cards and Dunne was indeed shown eight of them, two apiece from Andy D’Urso and Mike Dean.
 At least you can’t score an own goal when you’re taking an early bath.

 Lee Cattermole (seven red cards)

 Lee Cattermole was never far away from a disciplinary problem.
 Combative midfielders are cherished by some managers, feared by others, but it should never be forgotten that it’s incredibly unlikely you’ll be able to function and thrive as a Premier League player if all you have to offer is aggression alone.
-That said, Cattermole and aggression went hand in hand, so much so that one of his managers at Sunderland, Gus Poyet said “With Lee we know when he is frustrated he will make this kind of tackle.
+That said, Cattermole and aggression went hand in hand, so much so that one of his managers at Sunderland, Gus Poyet, said: “With Lee, we know when he is frustrated he will make this kind of tackle.
 I know many managers have tried and have talked about him in the past and I will try manage him my way, internally and we will see if we improve that reputation he has in England, where he can’t make a tackle.”
 It turned out that you could make a tackle, you just had to win the ball fairly, as per the laws of the game.
 Who knew.